Raising the roof for a loft conversion: The complete guide

 Velux loft conversion

-Benefits of raising your roof
+Benefits of a roof lift loft conversion

 Additional living space

-Create additional living space
+Extra living space

 Increase value